-The Tower of London is not only the most important building in Britain, it's the most visited of the city's many tourist attractions.
-This remarkable UNESCO World Heritage Site served as a stronghold (many times besieged, never taken) as well as a royal palace, a prison and place of execution, a royal mint and treasure vault, an observatory and, for five centuries, a private zoo.
+The Tower of London is not only the most important set of buildings in Britain, it's the most visited of the city's many tourist attractions.
+In its long history, this remarkable UNESCO World Heritage Site served as a stronghold (many times besieged, never taken) as well as a royal palace; a prison and place of execution; a royal mint and treasure vault; an observatory; and for five centuries, a private zoo.

-The Tower was long a place of confinement, among its many prisoners King David II of Scotland, Princess Elizabeth (later Queen Elizabeth I), Sir Walter Raleigh and William Penn.
 Many famous people were also executed or murdered within its walls, including Henry VI, as well as two of Henry VIII's wives.
-The last executions carried out in the Tower took place during WWII when a number of spies were shot here.
+The last executions carried out in the tower took place during WWII, when a number of spies were shot here.
 It's no wonder that ghosts are reputed to haunt its ramparts and dungeons!

 See also: Where to Stay near the Tower of London